-The Wayfinder Resilient Food Micro-Milling Hubs provide infrastructure for food security and improved community resilience through micro processing centers.
+The Wayfinder Micro-Milling Hubs provide infrastructure for food security and improved community resilience through micro food processing centers.

 You may not realize that one of the most cherished visitor destinations that is Hawaii is tragically food insecure.
 We import more than 90% of our food supply and have less than 10 days of fresh produce on hand.